-Wash body with skin cleanser as above then wash again, this time including the hair:

-- Hair conditioner can be used, but to make sure the skin cleanser works properly you should use the conditioner before the skin cleanser and rinse the conditioner off thoroughly with water. - Leave in contact with your skin and hair for at least 60 seconds.
-Then rinse skin cleanser off with plenty of water. - Dry with a clean freshly laundered and dry towel. - Change to clean clothing and bed linen after EACH wash with the skin cleanser. - Patients confined to bed can be washed with the skin cleanser using a standard bed-bath technique.
+- Do not use the skin cleanser on any cuts or areas of broken skin. - Leave skin cleanser in contact with the skin for at least 60 seconds.
+Then rinse the skin cleanser off with plenty of water. - Repeat wash with skin cleanser but this time including the hair. - Hair conditioner can be used, but to make sure the skin cleanser works properly you should use the conditioner before the skin cleanser and rinse the conditioner off thoroughly with water. - Leave skin cleanser in contact with the skin and hair for at least 60 seconds.
+Then rinse skin cleanser off with plenty of water. - Dry with a clean freshly laundered and dry towel. - Change to clean clothing, and bed linen after EACH wash with the skin cleanser. - Patients confined to bed can be washed with the skin cleanser using a standard bed-bath technique.

-If the product comes into contact with the eyes, wash out straight away with plenty of water.
+If the product comes into contact with the eyes, wash out promptly and thoroughly with water.

-If a skin irritation occurs, rinse/wash off any remaining product straight away with plenty of water.
+If a skin irritation occurs, rinse off any remaining product promptly and thoroughly with water.
 Do not use any of the products again.
-Tell your nurse of the problem.
+Tell your nurse or doctor of the problem.